 The program will receive various types of information about pediatric participants through surveys and other modules, including demographics, disease state, health information, lifestyle, data type, and/or location.
-Current program capabilities support return of individual, aggregate and comparison data for select program-approved data including self-reported survey responses.
-In addition, the program has deployed tools to allow for visualization and presentation of EHR data shared by participants in selected formats (i.e., Fast Healthcare Interoperability Resources format (FHIR)).

 The program anticipates that our platforms will be configured so that parents/legal guardians, and the pediatric participant themself when feasible (e.g., older pediatric participants with account login credentials), will have access to information within the pediatric participant's account.
 The program has the capability to apply access restrictions to specific data for either adult or minor accounts and will review the need for restrictions on a case-by-case basis for protocol activities (e.g., surveys, etc.).
-EHR data shared by participant-mediated linkage to one or more health records providers via the Participant Portal will be integrated into the Participant Portal for participant access.